KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Going Further.md

 }
 ```

-SwiftUI will automatically resolve the correct context and start observing its state.
+SwiftUI will automatically resolve the correct instance and start observing its state.

 You can also inject the context in the view initializer and setup an `@ObservedObject`: